Directed Self Placement (DSP) Requirement

 What is DSP?

-All students are able to learn about our college-level composition courses, and based on EPT scores, select an English course(s) appropriate to their skill level and background in English.
+DSP is an exercies that helps students to learn about our college-level composition course options and to select an English course(s) appropriate to their skill level and background in English.

 How is it administered?

-DSP is an online mini-course.
-All students log in, and at the conclusion of DSP, select the English course they will take for fall 2013.
+DSP is an online application.
+All students log in, and at the conclusion of DSP, select the English course they will take for Fall 2014.

 How long does it take to complete DSP?

-It can be done in 1 sitting, or over the course of several days.
+DSP can be done in one sitting, or over the course of several days.
 Plan for 3-4 hours minimum to complete.

 What is the cost of DSP?